Regular Giving

 Download Annual Report

-Scheme members make a commitment to donate a regular sum for a period of time.
-This helps the church as it means we can predict our income and use the money to better effect.
+Regular givers make a commitment to donate a fixed sum for a period of time, usually monthly.
+This helps the Church as it means we can predict our income and use the money to better effect.

 Other Ways to Give